BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_2_Building_the_Structure_of_P2SH.md

 ## Analyze a P2SH Multisig

-To better understand this process, you can analyze the P2SH multisig that we created in [§6.1: Sending a Transaction to a Multisig](6_1_Sending_a_Transaction_to_a_Multisig.md).
-Take a look at the `redeemScript` that you used, which you now know is the serialized version of the locking script:
+To better understand this process, we will reverse-engineer the P2SH multisig that we created in [§6.1: Sending a Transaction to a Multisig](6_1_Sending_a_Transaction_to_a_Multisig.md).
+Take a look at the `redeemScript` that you used, which you now know is the hex-serialized version of the locking script:
 ```
 52210307fd375ed7cced0f50723e3e1a97bbe7ccff7318c815df4e99a59bc94dbcd819210367c4f666f18279009c941e57fab3e42653c6553e5ca092c104d1db279e328a2852ae
 ```
 You can translate this back to Script by hand using the [Bitcoin Wiki Script page](https://en.bitcoin.it/wiki/Script) as a reference.
-Just look at one byte (two hex characters) of data at a time, unless you're told to look at more by an OP_PUSHDATA command (0x01 to 0x4e).
+Just look at one byte (two hex characters) of data at a time, unless you're told to look at more by an OP_PUSHDATA command (an opcode in the range of 0x01 to 0x4e).

 The whole Script will break apart as follows:
 ```